 - Fraudulent activity: Any attempt to cheat on the certification exam or provide false information on the application may result in disqualification.

-It’s important to note that the BOC reviews each case individually and may take into consideration factors such as the severity of the offense, the length of time since the offense occurred, and whether the individual has taken steps to address and correct the behavior.
+It’s important to note that the BOC reviews each case individually and may consider factors such as the severity of the offense, the length of time since the offense occurred, and whether the individual has taken steps to address and correct the behavior.
 If you are considering pursuing certification as an ATC and have a disqualifying factor, it’s best to contact the BOC to discuss your situation and determine your eligibility.

-Athletic Trainer vs Physical Therapist
+Athletic Trainer vs. Physical Therapist

 ATs are healthcare professionals who specialize in the prevention, assessment, treatment, and rehabilitation of injuries in physically active individuals.
 They typically work with athletes at all levels of competition, from youth sports to professional leagues.
 They are trained to provide immediate care for acute injuries, such as sprains, strains, and fractures, as well as to develop injury prevention programs, manage chronic conditions, and provide education on nutrition and wellness.